ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Repeat
     Number of terminals (RESUME TPIPE sessions) defined.

-2.4.4.1.1 IMS Connect Entry Point
+IMS Connect Entry Point
+"""""""""""""""""""""""

 Each IMS Connect line must have an associated Entry Point whose name is specified in the line definition.
 An example is shown below:

 |image20|

-*Fig. 20 - Definition of entry point associated with an IMS Connect line*
+*Definition of entry point associated with an IMS Connect line*

 Name
     The name of the entry point must match the IMS TPIPE name specified